salilab/pmi/README.md

 Added a FAQ section in the wiki.
 There will be ipython notebook tutorials soon.
-Best IMP version so far: `ee1763c6859a29ab37415c8454d16549268d9668` Previous versions might be considerably slow due to a [bug](https://github.com/salilab/pmi/issues/17)
+Best IMP version so far: `ee1763c6859a29ab37415c8454d16549268d9668` Previous versions had a bug in the RigidClosePairsFinder [bug](https://github.com/salilab/pmi/issues/17)

 **News February 4 2014:**